okuvshynov/rlscout/README.md

     - multiple threads + batching + queue (with lock) for  individual sampels - 3-4 seconds/game
     - multiple threads + batched MCTS (no high-traffic queue) -- 0.6s/game
 14. It is good enough to continue, we can further optimize it when we get to GPU
 15. important: Compared to other methods in literature (e.g. see https://ludii.games/citations/ARXIV2021-1.pdf), as we don't care too much about latency, we are not trying to parallelize/batch individual game state evaluation.
-Instead, we are running many games at a time and our algorithm is identical to typical sequential MCTS.
+Instead, we are running many games at a time and our algorithm is equivalent to typical sequential MCTS (no extra heuristics/virtual loss/etc).

 ### Next to/write about: